unixuser011/security/README.md

 # DISCLAMER: This is not intented to take attention away from the orriginal designer of this Ansible role, this is just so that RH admins/Ansible users can continue to use this role

-# Jeff, I love what you do and can understand why you removed RH sources, but some of us still use it and still need these roles

 # I have not made any changes to the code that makes up this role, this is just an older version with RH support

 # Ansible Role: Security (Basics)